-- 1. The percent of municipal growth-related capital investments in designated growth areas; - 2.
+- 1. The percent of new municipal infrastructure investments in designated growth areas; - 2.
 The location and amount of new development in relation to community's designated growth and rural areas; and - 3.
 The amount of critical natural resources and critical rural areas protected through acquisition, easements, or other measures.